phette23/c4l16-cli-workshop/cataloging-exercise/instructions.md

 ## Output Redirection

-Typically, when a script runs, it prints its output to "standard out", i.e. right in your terminal.
-But output can be redirect to go into a file, or to become the input of another script or program.
+Typically, when a script runs, it prints its output to "standard out", i.e. right in our terminal.
+But output can be redirected into a file, or become the input of another script or program.
 Below, we'll learn how to send the output of MARCgrep to a file instead of our screen.
-This can be immensely helpful in a lot of situations; when we print out thousands of subject headings, we probably want to put them in a file to review or analyze later, not to read them by scrolling up a thousand lines in our terminal.
+This can be immensely helpful in a lot of situations; when we print out thousands of subject headings, we probably want to put them in a file to review or analyze later, not to read them by scrolling a thousand lines in our terminal.

 **Writing to/over a file**